I have struggled with intense and severe ADHD symptoms my entire life.

 I want to offer as much advice as I can with all the experience I have from living with it well into adulthood.

-These may not all help, but I find many of them to work for myself or others!
+These may not all help, but I find many of them to work for myself or others(when I'm able to do them, of course, which sometimes I mess up lol)!
 Consider that even if you don't

 feel an ADHD diagnosis is accurate for you, if you experience ADHD behaiviors you're trying to manage this still